mortela4/random_notes/py_best_practices.md

 Should be used at the very minimum!

 Do not use loop-counters or increment/decrement-variables in iterations if it can be avoided.
+Instead, get a element index using 'enumerate(<collection object>)' and create possible loop-local variables from it.
 E.g:

 *No*